 USDA Launches Second Round of Trade Mitigation Payments

-Read a press release from Secretary Perdue on the extention HERE.
+Read full press release HERE.

 How will pig farmers benefit?